-Every high school student, starting with the 2005-2006 school year, will be required to fulfill fifteen hours of community service in a given year for each year the student is enrolled at Phil-Mont.
+Every high school student is required to fulfill fifteen hours of community service in a given year for each year the student is enrolled at Phil-Mont.
 That service will be reported to the Guidance Office for the purpose of logging those hours.
 Service hours can be completed at any time from the first full week of summer vacation through the final day of April in any given year.
-The April 30 cutoff date is for the purpose of clerical work, in order to finalize the hours before the end of the school year.
+The April 30 cut-off date is for the purpose of clerical work, in order to finalize the hours before the end of the school year.
 This cut-off date will help students avoid overlap and conflict with school-related activities late in the year, including final exams and graduation activities for seniors.

 It is preferable that service be completed through a formal institution or organization, whether a school, church, community or philanthropic organization, or private business that has a service program.
 Service programs through Phil-Mont may also be included, whether it be through a club or organization, office, as a teacher or gym aide, scribing for a student or tutoring.
 Simply holding elected office for a class or organization does not count toward service, nor will committee work related to class events or carrying out duties in relation to class activities that are not of a service nature such as class parties or socials (including the JR/SR Banquet).
 Work for pay does not qualify as a service.
 Service organizations must be pre-approved by the Guidance Office.
 Any exception to the above guidelines must be submitted as a letter of appeal to the Guidance Office in writing, with parent signature, indicating the reason for the exception.
 Exceptions to the requirements will be made on a case-by-case basis and are limited to the specific exception requested.
 No exemptions to the service program will be granted.